 A year after McLuhan joined the English faculty at St Michael’s (UT) in the fall of 1946, Tom Easterbrook rejoined the UT political economy department headed by Innis.
 Easterbrook and McLuhan were decades-old close friends from Winnipeg — the two had even toured England together in the summer of 1932 when they were still undergraduates at UM.
 In the middle 1930s, when McLuhan was in Cambridge, Easterbrook did graduate work in political economy in Toronto and wrote his PhD thesis there with Innis as his adviser.
 Easterbrook and Innis were close even then: Innis had seen to the publication of Easterbrook’s thesis by UTP with a preface by himself (Farm Credit in Canada, 1938).
 On his return to Toronto, Easterbrook immediately began to work closely with Innis again, in a relationship that continued to grow until, by the time of Innis’ death 5 years later, Easterbrook was one of his most intimate friends.

-In 1947 Easterbrook must have immediately been impressed (if he did not already carry this impression with him from before) by the many parallels between the lives and views of Innis and McLuhan.8 Both had lived and worked in university communities in the US midwest, both had married remarkable American women and both had sizable families (Innis and his wife had four children, the McLuhans’ fourth child, of an eventual six, was born in 1947).
+In 1947 Easterbrook must have immediately been impressed (if he did not already carry this impression with him from before) by the many parallels between the lives and views of Innis and McLuhan.10 Both had lived and worked in university communities in the US midwest, both had married remarkable American women and both had sizable families (Innis and his wife had four children, the McLuhans’ fourth child, of an eventual six, was born in 1947).
 Both had grown up in a Baptist environment which they had come fundamentally to question; but both remained obsessed by the spiritual and social question of what had happened to religion in the modern world.
 Both believed that education and the transmission of tradition were shaped primarily by culture and environment and that culture and environment, hence also education and the transmission of tradition, had been transmogrified (and not for the better) by the industrial revolution.
 Both had long been extremely critical of the academy.
-And both held that the disruptions of modernity were unavoidably reflected in internal conflict in the individual between intellect and emotion.9 Finally, both had a strong interest in business and the economy: Innis, naturally, as an economist by profession; and McLuhan through his friendships, established while he was still in St Louis in the early 1940s, with Bernard Muller-Thym, a corporate consultant in New York (then, in the late 1940s and early 1950s, with McKinsey & Company), and with Peter Drucker, who was on his way to becoming one of the leading theoreticians of business of his generation.10
+And both held that the disruptions of modernity were unavoidably reflected in internal conflict in the individual between intellect and emotion.11 Finally, both had a strong interest in business and the economy: Innis, naturally, as an economist by profession; and McLuhan through his friendships, established while he was still in St Louis in the early 1940s, with Bernard Muller-Thym, a corporate consultant in New York (at first with McKinsey & Company and later on his own),12 and with Peter Drucker, who was on his way to becoming one of the leading theoreticians of business of his generation.13

 Other themes may have been further preexisting commonalities or they may have been adopted by Innis from McLuhan.
 So, for example, Innis in his 1947 ‘The Church in Canada’: